 Glass tea kettles are safe if they are used properly and with care.
 Never put an empty glass kettle on a hot stop top.
 If you do, it could crack rather quickly.

 A quick and easy tip is to put a bit of lemon juice in the bottom of your kettle.
 Then add a small amount of water.
 Finally, heat up the kettle to get the juice and water boiling.
 Take the kettle off of the heat and swish it around.
 Then rinse and your kettle should be as good as new.

 Can you put a glass tea kettle on the stove?

 Yes, you can heat water in a glass tea kettle on the stovetop.
-However, always make sure that the kettle has water in it prior to heating. he glass needs to be heated slowly so don't turn the temperature to high but rather leave it on low heat.
-On low heat it can slowly heat up appropriately.
+However, always make sure that the kettle has water in it prior to heating.
+The glass needs to be heated slowly so don’t turn the temperature too high but rather leave it on low heat.
+On low heat, it can slowly heat up appropriately.
 Do note that this is purely reliant upon what kind of glass the kettle is made of.
 Always read the instructions from the kettle or contact the manufacturer.

 ↓↓Check out these tips on using ceramic tea pots. ↓↓

 It is always beneficial to tea time to also scrutinize at specific parts of tea kettles for gas stoves.
+What makes a good tea kettle?
 Here are some suggestions – particular characteristics that good tea kettles have: